aztecrex/java-translatebot/README.md

 ## Status

 This is prototype all the way.
-Most of the time spent developing this application was experimenting with the myriad services and getting them to play nicely together.
+Most of the time spent developing this application was experimenting with the Lambda, API Gateway and Slack services and getting them to play nicely together.
 So you will see a lot of duplicate logic and refactoring opportunities in the source.
 Since it wasn't test driven, it needs to be redesigned using TDD to make it production-ready.
 Depending on the feedback I get, I will decide whether to productionalize it.

 ## Run it Yourself